-69. (1) A forest officer may arrest any person whom he or she reasonably suspects to have committed-
+- 69. (1) A forest officer may arrest any person whom he or she reasonably suspects to have committed- - (a) a first, second or third category offence; or - (b) a fourth category offence and who in his or her opinion will fail to appear in 50 answer to a summons. - (2) In making an arrest, a forest officer must- - (a) not use more force than is reasonably necessary if the arrest is resisted;

-- (a) a first, second or third category offence; or - (b) a fourth category offence and who in his or her opinion will fail to appear in 35 answer to a summons. - (2) In making an arrest, a forest officer must- - (a) not use more force than is reasonably necessary; - (b) respect the constitutional rights of the person arrested.
+(b) respect the constitutional rights of the person arrested.

-GENERAL AND TRANSITIONAL PROVISIONS"
+GENERAL AND TRANSITIONAL PROVISIONS

 This Chapter deals primarily with the transition to a new legal order with regard to forests.
 Miscellaneous items which need to be regulated are also dealt with here.
+5